"You have no idea the impact you've had. Very grateful"

 "Within 6 months of my mentorship with Lenka Clayton I moved from a pretty fixed practice of 15 years into one that has become flexible, investigative and open.
 Lenka offers insightful observations about the work delivered in a way that promotes questions and experimentation.
 Her wit, humor and kindness all generate a desire to continue working with her and so I have signed up for another 6 months.
 I highly recommend the mentorship with Lenka Clayton."

 "The Artist Residency in Motherhood and the mentorship undertaken with Lenka has been singly the best thing I have done for my practice since the birth of my first child five years ago.
 Through Lenka's mentorship I was further able to reconcile the daily practice of motherhood with my sidelined artistic practice and am able now to see them both as symbiotic and essential in informing and enhancing each other.
 Lenka's attentive and engaged Skype tutorials helped me to feel incredibly motivated in my practice, she enabled me to see that I had the resources in front of me and the ability to make things happen immediately rather than waiting for some ephemeral 'key' to catalyse parts of my practice.
 Lenka has the rare ability to be thoroughly engaged with and interested in tiny details and ideas and even through the medium of Skype I felt I had her full attention and interest in my personal entanglements, creative and domestic.
-During the six months mentorship Lenka oversaw and advised me on a body of work; an immersive walking project in my home 'territory' and the wild Fen which surrounds it, as well as offering supportive critique and conversation to various other projects.
+During the six months mentorship Lenka oversaw and advised me on a body of work, as well as offering supportive critique and conversation to various other projects.
 The Mentorship is led very much by the needs of the artist and Lenka is very flexible about where the focus lies.
 I found the tasks she set me between our conversations to be particularly useful in preventing me from being pulled away too much from my practice by the inevitable tides of domestic life - in fact I don't think there is one part of my domestic or parenting life that I don't now consider to be part of a wider contextualised and ongoing praxis and I thank Lenka and her Artist Residency in Motherhood heartily for that.
 I recommend Lenka's mentoring to everyone!"

 I am available to work one-on-one with artists looking for structured mentorship for their own creative practices.
 The mentorship is tailored to the specific needs of each artist.
 Artists can use their mentorship sessions to: